MicrosoftDocs/Viva/Viva/glint/setup/import-historical-response-data.md

 ### Survey program

-- The confidentiality threshold for your Viva Glint program is equal to or greater than the source program for the external data.
+- The confidentiality threshold for your Viva Glint survey program is equal to or greater than the source survey for the external data.
-- Data is imported to a Recurring or Ad-Hoc survey.
+- Data are imported to a Recurring or Ad-Hoc survey.

 > [!IMPORTANT]
 > External imports are not available for Always-on or Lifecycle surveys.